VaclavElias/stride-website-next/posts/2017-02-22-gdc-xenko-exhibit-info.md

 ---
 layout: post
-title: 'Xenko exhibits and Official Release news!'
+title: 'Xenko Exhibits and Official Release News'
-author: 'Silicon Studio'
+author: silicon-studio
-image_thumb: /images/blog/2017-02-22-gdc-xenko-exhibit-info/GDC17_Logo_Year_Bug_bw.png
-popular: true
-disqus_short_name: paradox3d
 ---

 Silicon Studio is planning to announce the first official commercial release of Xenko at GDC!
 More details will be announced here in our blog in the coming weeks as well, so stay tuned!

+---

 We’re also excited to announce that Xenko will be in two locations at GDC this year!
 We’ll be in the **Silicon Studio booth**, #624 in Moscone’s **South Hall**, and will be official sponsors at the **IGDA Pavilion** in the **West Hall**.